acbart/acbart.github.io/publications-and-posters.md

 # Publications

+T. Price, D. Hovemeyer, K. Rivers, A. C. Bart, A. Petersen, B. Becker and J. Lefever, ProgSnap2: A Flexible Format for Programming Process Data, CSEDM'19, Tempe, Arizona.
+March, 2019.

-A. C. Bart, A. Sarver, M. Friend, L. Cox, [PythonSneks: An Open-Source, Instructionally-Designed Introductory Curriculum with Action-Design Research](papers/acbart-sigcse19-sneks.pdf), SIGCSE'19, Minneapolis, Minnesota.
+A. C. Bart, A. Sarver, M. Friend, L. Cox, [PythonSneks: An Open-Source, Instructionally-Designed Introductory Curriculum with Action-Design Research](papers/acbart-sigcse19-sneks.pdf) (won 3rd Best Paper in Curriculum track!), SIGCSE'19, Minneapolis, Minnesota.
 February, 2019.

 A. C. Bart, C. A. Shaffer, What Have We Talked About?, SIGCSE'19, Minneapolis, Minnesota.
 February, 2019.